Benin-Niger oil export row flares again – DW – 06/12/2024

 Tensions between neighboring West African nations Benin and Niger are escalating amid a deepening dispute over oil exports.

 This latest flare in tensions comes as Niger accuses Benin of kidnapping five of its nationals.
-The Niger citizens were arrested by Benin last week at its Seme port.
+Benin authorities arrested the Nigerien citizens at its Seme port last week.

-Niger's military junta says those arrested were a team from the Nigerien-Chinese oil company Wapco Niger and include the company's deputy managing director as well as four company executives.
+Niger's military junta says those arrested were a team from the Nigerien-Chinese oil company Wapco Niger and included the company's deputy managing director and four other executives.

 Wapco Niger is a subsidiary of the China National Petroleum Corporation, China's state-owned oil company.